p-sto/design_patterns/patterns/2_Observer/description.md

 Imagine a process which need to perform some calculations.
 Due to heaviness of a task, results cannot be provided instantly and in general it's hard to estimate expected time of arrival.
-In this case, process performing computing will be regarded as an observable, and it's responsibility is to notify when computing finishes.
+In this case, process performing computing will be regarded as an observable and it's responsibility is to notify when computing finishes.

 Process will have an interface - `IComputingProcess` and it'll provide methods:
 * registerObservable(Observer obj)